Interested in shopping at flea markets in Paris and scooping up the bargain of a lifetime?

 Hôtel Drouot - Buy Your Treasures at Auction

-Not a hotel at all, but the largest auction house in Paris which for over four centuries has sold everything from almost-priceless antiques and art to more affordable household furnishings and items to the highest bidders.
+Hotel Drouot is not a hotel at all, but instead is the largest auction house in Paris.
+For over four centuries, Drouot has sold everything from almost-priceless antiques and art to more affordable household furnishings and items to the highest bidders.
 Hôtel Drouot holds around 1,200 auctions each year at its two locations.

 At its historic site in the 9th arrondissement (9 Rue Drouot, 9th arr; Metro: Richelieu-Drouot), Hôtel Drouot sells primarily art and welcomes the public to view items from 11am-6pm on the day before the auction and between 11am and noon on the day of the auction.

 Hôtel Drouot offers mainly furniture and everyday items at its Montmartre location in the 18th arr (21 Rue d'Oran; Metro: Château Rouge or Marcadet-Poissonniers), with public viewings from 8:30am-9am on the day of the auction.

 Interested?
 You can find out more about how to bid (and deadlines for picking up your treasures) on the Hôtel Drouot website.
 Fortunately for non-local buyers, Drouot offers an excellent shipping service, where you can drop by and make delivery arrangements while you're there.

 And if you go to the Rue Drout location in the 9th, allow some time (or perhaps, a lot of time) for browsing through all the nearby antique shops, vintage stores, and art galleries.

 10 Tips for Finding Treasures & Negotiating Great Deals at Flea Markets in Paris